Linking numbers to effects

 It is a very useful exercise for pupils to investigate the power outputs of electrical appliances in and around the home.
 By collecting the figures and grouping them according to size, pupils can find out that appliances with the biggest power outputs are those which have some kind of heating function.

-For example an electric fan heater might have a power output of 2000 watt or 2 kilowatt (2 kW).
-The heater shifts 2000 joule of energy per second.
+For example an electric fan heater might have a power output of 2000 watt or 2 kilowatt (2 kilowatt).
+The heater shifts 2000 J of energy per second.

 Microwave ovens often have high and low power output settings: